-He and Bart were in high school when Clement joined the family.
+He and Bart were high-schoolers when Clement joined the family.
 The sullen preteen kept his distance.
 Bart thought him a snob but Abe believed something kept Clement from trusting anyone.
 Although Dad loved each of his children, he was extremely patient with Clement’s mood swings.
 Abe remembered asking his father about the special treatment and his father’s response changed his attitude towards Clement.
-Unlike he and Bart who lost their parents, Clement’s parents were still alive… they just didn’t want him.
+Unlike he and Bart who lost their parents, Clement’s parents were still alive–they just didn’t want him.
 He readily told Bart, and the two made it their summer project to love Clement regardless of his attitude.

 Years later, their patience paid off.
 The once surly Clement became a responsible and loving brother who made both he and Bart proud.
 Abe was sure their parents in heaven felt the same way.

 Clement pressed a kiss to Karen’s cheek and then turned toward his brother, one brow raised.
 “Ready?”

 “Ready.”
 Abe gave his new sister-in-law a smile.
 “Sorry that I’m taking time away from your honeymoon.”

 Karen slung an arm around Clement’s shoulders and laughed when her husband bent to accommodate her.
 “It’s alright.
 We’ve got the rest of our lives together.
 You’re just visiting for a week…” Her smile softened.
 “I’ll allow you some quality time together.”